Plants stay healthy by fighting off the bad and buddying up with the good

 This work, along with other studies, suggests the import role of the nucleus in generating calcium signals.
 Dr Charpentier received a BBSRC David Phillips Fellowship to establish her independent research group to investigate further.
 Nuclear calcium machinery is conserved across all land plants, including non-symbiotic species.
 Using model systems such as Barrel Clover (Medicago truncatula) and Arabidopsis thaliana the Charpentier lab is exploring how this nuclear calcium machinery has evolved and functions across land plants.

 Dr Charpentier aims to discover what information nuclear calcium releases encode and how this information influences cellular reprogramming.
 A major aim for future research is to identify what triggers the initial release of calcium from the nucleus and how these are transduced inside and across cells.
-“By discovering and understanding novel plant signalling mechanisms, we are hoping to develop new strategies to help one of the world major challenges – food sustainability,” remarks Dr Charpentier.

 The team are making an exciting start to the emerging field of nuclear calcium signalling in plants but as Dr Charpentier reflects, “We have a lot to do to find rapid solutions to sustainable food demand.
 There won’t be only one answer to this big challenge, but our contribution could be beneficial.”